JamesTheHacker/nodebox-testapp/README.md

-#NodeBox Test App

-This application does absolutely nothing special.
-It was developed purely to test my [NodeBox](http://github.com/JamesTheHacker/NodeBox) provisioning script.

-Feel free to completely ignore this repo :)
+# NodeJS Test Server

+This repo does nothing useful.
+It's a very basic test server I created so users could follow along with a blog post I write.